 If the Maya were so civilised, why then did they believe in human sacrifice?
+What did the Maya believe?

 - they appease their gods with the human blood collected from the human sacrifice. - over 1,000 years ago moral values were different in England too.